-- To obtain a current semester average of 50% in the courses for which he or she is registered on the last day for dropping courses without academic prejudice, or
+- To obtain a current semester average of 50 per cent in the courses for which you were registered on the last day for dropping courses without academic prejudice, or

-- to have obtained a cumulative average of at least 55%.
+- to have obtained a cumulative average of at least 55 per cent.

 It is important to note that individual programs may have additional regulations for admission and promotion.